WebOfTrustInfo/verifiable-news/sketchpad.md

 }
 ```

-## Suspension and Resumption of Statements
+## Temporary Revocations and Supersessions
 The ideas here are temporary revocations and supersessions.
 By using explicit `contentExpires` fields on revocations or supersessions, the revocations or supersessions are temporary, which supports suspension and resumption as well as temporary redirection.

 ```json